 Food Business Operators (FBOs) of approved meat premises are charged for meat official controls.
 These premises are:

 - cutting premises

-This is regulated by EC official controls law and implemented by the domestic legislation that applies in England, Wales and Northern Ireland.
+This is regulated by EU official controls law and implemented by the domestic legislation that applies in England, Wales and Northern Ireland.

 The reason for charging

 We are required to charge FBOs for official controls by EU law.

 We are also required by HM Treasury, as stated in the Managing Public Money publication, to charge businesses for the services we provide to them.

 We charge by the hour for the use of our staff resources.
 Discounts may by applied to some of these charges.